apache/echarts-handbook/contents/en/best-practices/security.md

 ECharts aims to provide rich and flexible visualization capabilities.
 Although the vast majority of its APIs do not require special security considerations, sereval APIs are exceptions.
 For example, the option `tooltip.formatter` accepts a raw HTML string, allowing full control over the component's content and layout; the option `title.link` uses the provided URL string directly without automatic sanitization.
 While this flexibility is powerful, security risks may arise if the input comes from untrusted sources.
 These APIs are listed below, along with suggestions on how to use these features safely.

-Any security issues can be reported according to [ASF Security Page][https://echarts.apache.org/en/security.html].
+Any security issues can be reported according to [ASF Security Page](https://echarts.apache.org/en/security.html).

+Note: This document is intended for ECharts API callers.
+[Security Checklist for Code Contributors](https://github.com/apache/echarts/wiki/Security-Checklist-for-Code-Contributors) is another document used before submitting a pull request to ECharts.
+It is not intended for ECharts API callers, but they may refer to it if interested.

 ## Security Model and Checklist [[[#security_model_and_checklist]]]